ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Third-Party-Package.rst

 Clone Release Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Clone the release repository you obtained access in :doc:`Obtain-Access-to-Release-Repository <Obtain-Access-to-Release-Repository>` to your local machine.
+Clone the release repository you obtained access in :doc:`Request-Access-to-Release-Repository <Request-Access-to-Release-Repository>` to your local machine.

 Entering the Release Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^